Istanbul's Grand Bazaar: 10 Things to Buy & Shopping Tips

-For something more unique, look for these small textile items made from original suzani fabrics (Central Asian embroidered textiles) or from old kilims (flat weave carpets) that have often been repurposed into cushions.
+For something more unique, look for the small textile items made from original suzani fabrics (Central Asian embroidered textiles) or from old kilims (flat weave carpets) that have often been repurposed into cushions.

-Bath products may not be the first thing you think of when you imagine Turkish souvenirs, but Turkey's hammam (Turkish bath) traditions mean that there is a rich heritage behind these items.
+Bath products may not be the first thing you think of when you imagine Turkish souvenirs, but Turkey's hamam (Turkish bath) traditions mean that there is a rich heritage behind these items.

-Of particular note, look out for the cotton peştemals, the traditional fringed stripe-design towels still used in hammams today.
-The bazaar's stalls will sell a multitude of mass-produced towels but for something more special, check out the handwoven cotton peştemals, towels and bathrobes sold in stores specializing in hammam products.
+Of particular note, look out for the cotton peştemals, the traditional fringed stripe-design towels still used in hamams today.
+The bazaar's stalls will sell a multitude of mass-produced towels but for something more special, check out the handwoven cotton peştemals, towels and bathrobes sold in stores specializing in hamam products.

-Smaller items, which make excellent gifts to bring home, include handmade olive oil soaps and the exfoliating scrubbing mitts used in hammams.
+Smaller items, which make excellent gifts to bring home, include handmade olive oil and laurel leaf soaps and the exfoliating scrubbing mitts used in hammams.